worldbank/Jobs-Diagnostic/JObs-INdicators/README.md

 Labour Organization (ILO) or the World Bank’s World Development Indicators (WDI) as well as through outlier detection and consistency checks.
 As a result, JOIN provides only indicators for surveys that surpassed a quality check threshold.
 JOIN contains about 1,430 household surveys conducted in 160 countries.
-The results are published in the framework of the World Development Indicators.
+It is now available as part of the [World Bank’s DataBank](https://databank.worldbank.org/source/global-jobs-indicators-database-(join)).
 Further information can be found in the Manual:

 Jörg Langbein and Michael Weber, 2021.
 Global Jobs Indicators Database (JOIN) Manual: Methodology and Quality Checks, online: https://elibrary.worldbank.org/doi/abs/10.1596/35971